chartjs/chartjs-plugin-zoom/README.md

 ### Animations

-The drag-to-zoom can be animated by configuring the `zoom` transition in your chart config:
+The drag-to-zoom animation can be customized by configuring the `zoom` transition in your chart config:

 ```javascript
 {